Electronics terminologies for beginners(Basic terms, 2024)

 • Opposite charges attract each other

-And because of this property, if you rub a comb in hair and bring it close to paper pieces.
+And because of this property, if you rub a comb in your hair and bring it close to paper pieces.
 The comb attracts those small pieces.
 Why?

 Around any electric charge, there will be an electric field just like a magnet has a magnetic field around it.